tc-ca/Power-Pages-WET-Template/README.md

 ### Page Template
 - Templates

-## Step 4: Update the page template for existing Web Pages
+## Step 5: Update the page template for existing Web Pages

 # Q&A
 ## Where to change WET version?
 Content Snippets -> Head/Bottom
 ## Where to enable/disable IsApplication?
 Content Snippets -> Head/Bottom -> Set isApplication to false.
 Do not forget to change the French one as well.
+## How do I create my own menu?
+Content Snippets -> menuLinks.
+It's in json format.